Photo credit: College of Optometrists

 It might also be worth looking up the Wills of Page, Cochrane and Halliday, though they don’t often mention individual portraits.
 I can do that (and write to Christie's) if you like, but not in the immediate future.

 Attached are two colour images of the earlier Boston portrait, one a full but oblique shot, the other a closer detail rotated somewhat.
-It's a nice one, as you say, and surprising the artist seems as yet identified.
+It's a nice one, as you say, and surprising the artist seems as yet unidentified.

 Thanks Osmund: I should have looked more closely at the (definitely small copy) Devis of 1805 on Christie's web page for its sale in 2015, rather than the Mutual Art link originally given.
 Having now done so, its seems less likely to be the source of Charles Turner's 1824 print, both since it is has the small blue cameo added on the cravat and because it shows a full run of waistcoat buttons rather than just the two done up in the present painting: interestingly, unless the latter has been cut down or the photo here is cropped, that does not include the third open button at the bottom included in the Turner print which, as it tells us, is from a painting then in possession of Basil Cochrane.